Evergreen, Calgary: Demographics

 Residents in this community had a median household income of $105,640 in 2000, and there were 3.9% low income residents living in the neighbourhood.
 As of 2000, 18.2% of the residents were immigrants.
 All buildings were single-family detached homes and 1.3% of the housing was used for renting.

 Education

 The Calgary Board of Education opened the Evergreen Elementary School in 2009, which currently accommodates Kindergarten to Grade 5 students residing in Evergreen.
 Marshall Springs Middle School which currently accommodates Grade 6 to Grade 9 was opened in September 2017. when Marshall Springs was built, it and Evergreen accommodated 4-9 and K-3 respectively, later changing to 5-9 and K-4, and currently is 6-9 and K-5.

-Dr Freda Miller School, which currently accommodates K-5, opened for the 2020-2021 school year.
+Dr Freda Miller School, which currently accommodates K-5, opened began lessons in September 2020.

-The Calgary Catholic School District opened the Our Lady of the Evergreens School.
-This is an elementary school that has grades K-6.
+The Calgary Catholic School District operates the elementary school Our Lady of the Evergreens School, which offers Kindergarten to grade 6.

+Future Plans

+In community plans dating back to 1999 and the foundation of Evergreen, a lot on Everridge Drive, adjacent to Marshall Springs Middle School, is designated to be a community centre, however, to this day it has not been built.
+The potential to be built someday, still exists.
+Another plan for the Evergreen's connectivity to the Calgary Transit network is the plan to have either an LRT or BRT line built on 162nd Avenue Evergreen's south border.
+The median's width of it was designed to be a transitway eventually and when completed, there will be a station near the intersection of Eversyde Blvd/Bridleridge Way and 162nd Ave with shopping centres on both sides of 162nd Ave.